xu9449/AcendingTraining-/README.md

-# PetHelp Website by Kexin XU

-## Description
+# YaYa

-This is a website to help street pets find their sweet home.
+YaYa is a website to help street pets find their sweet home.

 ## Project Technical Overview:
 This application is developed in Spring Framework by using Spring Boot, Spring Data, Hibernate, Spring RESTful web services, Postman, Maven, PostgresSql, Docker, Amazon SQS, and Amazon S3.